50 Identity And Access Security Stats You Should Know In 2025

 The Frequency Of Identity And Access Breaches

-So, organizations need to find another way to secure themselves and their employees against identity-related breaches.
-But before we can do that, we first need to understand exactly how businesses are being breached, which brings us to our next topic…
+Organizations need to find more unobtrusive ways to secure themselves and their employees against identity-related breaches.
+But before they can do that, it is important to understand exactly how businesses are being breached, which brings us to our next topic…

 Identity Security Breach Methods